 SOUTHEAST FLORIDA WALK EVENT DESCRIPTIONS

 Key West at the end of the spectacular drive across the Florida Keys is a storied and eclectic city.
 Nightly Mallory Square fun, great sunsets, Hemmingway house, the Truman "White House Annex" and the many interesting businesses and homes.
+Restrooms at the start.
 Parking fees are required.

 See pictures from the South East Florida YREs!